pombreda/dht3k/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Python Kademlia DHT could always use more documentation, whether as part of the
+DHT3k could always use more documentation, whether as part of the
-official Python Kademlia DHT docs, in docstrings, or even on the web in blog posts,
+DHT3k docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback